 If we remember that most ML projects never make it past the experimental phase due to reasons, ranging from poor data quality to inadequate modeling to substandard data preparation, then what is the best way to start?
 If we follow certain steps, we can establish both good workflow and data wrangling to successfully develop and deploy an effective model.

-With a thoughtful approach to machine learning, the focus is on the main activities of data wrangling and evaluation modelling & hyperparameters.
+With a thoughtful approach to machine learning, the focus is on the main activities of data wrangling and evaluation modeling & hyperparameters.
 Software automation during these stages is important because it augments the human manual processes and increases speed, while enhancing data quality.

 To start, the data pipeline aligns the transformation of datasets with rules and governance, which then feeds the data wrangling where data exploration and cleaning takes place.
 Once the data is “wrangled,” the processed data moves to the feature engineering phase after performing the train-test split depending upon the learning task, if needed.
 This then feeds data modeling and eventual deployment for predictions.